How to Combat Misinformation and Find Reputable Sources Online

 To get accurate information on websites:

 - Use federal and state government websites.
 You can check the facts on new and existing policies and rights in your state by going straight to its .gov website.
-For example, if you are a California resident, search California.gov for trusted information.
+In most cases, you can find the site by typing the state name or abbreviation into your browser.
+For example, if you are a Virginia resident, search Virginia.gov for trusted information.
+If you are a California resident, search CA.gov.

 - Bookmark or save fact-check websites.
-Politifact analyzes social media posts and statements from politicians and shares how truthful they are.
-FactCheck.org offers evidence to prove or disprove political statements and allows you to submit questions when a political post goes viral or an influencer shares a view on a policy.
+PolitiFact analyzes social media posts and statements from politicians and shares how truthful they are.
+FactCheck.org offers evidence to prove or disprove statements and allows you to submit questions when a political post goes viral or an influencer shares a view on a policy.
+And Snopes.com investigates stories, memes, and rumors spread on social media.

 - Pay attention to fact-checking labels.
-Platforms like Facebook, Instagram, and X (formerly Twitter) often label posts they have deemed misleading, altered, or false.
+Platforms like Facebook, Instagram, and X (formerly Twitter) often label posts community members have deemed misleading, altered, or false.

 Learn More About Social Media Literacy and Mental Health